Engr-Hasanuzzaman-Sumon/Engr-Hasanuzzaman-Sumon.github.io/_drafts/anglar2-learning.md

 ## Use on componetn with in another componet
-If we want to use component `Comp1` with in `main` component we have to configure our component like
+If we want to use component `Comp1` with in `main` component we have to configure our component like N.B: like angular 1 in angular 2 directives are not defalutly global.
+That's why we have to pass explicitely.

 ```javascript
 @component({